siefkenj/IBLODEs/book/typst/modules/module2-practice-problems.typ

       + Way 1 is good
       + Way 2 is better
     ],
-    citation: [X]
   ),
   (
     statement: [
-      (Pair the differential equation with a slope field and then pair that slope field with a graph of the solution kinda question.)
+      /* Pair the differential equation with a slope field and then pair that slope field with a graph of the solution kinda question. */

     ],
   ),
   (